telerik/winforms-docs/treeview/usability/keyboard-navigation.md

 ## Keyboard Navigation

-The user can navigate __RadTreeView__ and control treeview modes using the following keyboard commands:
+The user can navigate __RadTreeView__ and control TreeView modes using the following keyboard commands:

 || __Key__ | __Description__ |
 |-----|-----|-----|